Get

 Because the Australian Shepherd-Saint Bernard is a mix of two breeds, we can only look into the health conditions that sometimes affect the parent breeds to get an idea of what this mix might inherit.

-To be clear, in spite of the common belief that mixed breeds are healthier, studies have shown that mixed breeds are just as likely as purebred dogs to inherit certain conditions, including cancer and hip dysplasia.
+To be clear, despite the common belief that mixed breeds are healthier, studies have shown that mixed breeds are just as likely as purebred dogs to inherit certain conditions, including cancer and hip dysplasia.
 Some of the conditions associated with Australian Shepherds and Saint Bernards include:

 Minor Conditions